10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 - Open requisitions and recruiting pipeline

-HR dashboards are particularly valuable during planning cycles.
+HR dashboards prove particularly valuable during planning cycles.
 They help answer questions like: Where are we losing people?
 How long does it take to fill critical roles?
 Are our diversity initiatives making progress?

 Recommended visualizations include trend lines for turnover and headcount, funnel charts for recruiting pipeline, and heat maps for engagement scores by team or location.